Last Updated on: 12th September 2023, 01:45 pm

 - Check to make sure the gate is closed and the rope is hanging in the proper direction.
 Then enjoy your climb!

-When to stick clip
+When to use a stick clip climbing

 Some purists might say that if you use a stick clip while redpointing or attempting to onsight a route, it disqualifies the climb as a send.
 But honestly, who cares what a bunch of salty climbers think.
 I personally will never risk a broken ankle or worse so other people will approve of my climb.